 Eligibility Criteria and Guidelines

 ACTERIA Doctoral Thesis Prizes awarded by EFIS in immunology and allergology

-These prizes will honor the best doctoral theses defended in topics related to immunology and allergology in European universities/institutions in the last 3 years prior to the application deadline (December 31, 2019).
-Hence, applicants who earned their doctoral degree before January 1, 2017 are not eligible.
+These prizes will honor the best doctoral theses defended in topics related to immunology and allergology in European universities/institutions in the last 3 years prior to the application deadline (December 31, 2021).
+Hence, applicants must haved earned their doctoral degree after January 1, 2019 in order to be considered eligible.

 Candidates for the ACTERIA Doctoral Prizes awarded by EFIS must submit the following: